-National Schools’ Regatta is committed to reducing waste production and improving recyling opportunities at the 2018 Regatta.
+National Schools’ Regatta is committed to further reducing waste production and improving recycling opportunities at the 2019 Regatta.

-This year we are calling on everyone, coaches, competitors, parents, and NSR volunteers to help us reduce this waste and let us have a clean sweep for NSR2018.
+Once again we are calling on everyone, coaches, competitors, parents, and NSR volunteers to help us reduce waste and let us have a clean sweep for NSR2019.

 - Bring reusable water bottles filled with water.
 There will be static tanks to top up your drinking water but bring some water with you.